Graph Isomorphism and Graph Minors

 Graph isomorphism and the theory of excluded graph minors

-Paul Seymour is one of the greatest graph theorists in the world, who is perhaps best known for famous work with Neil Robertson graph minors.
+Paul Seymour is one of the greatest graph theorists in the world, who is perhaps best known for famous work with Neil Robertson on graph minors.
 In addition, Paul has worked on and solved numerous other famous graph theory problems.

 Today I plan on talking about a recent result on graph minors by Martin Grohe—who builds on Robertson-Seymour’s work.
 I also want to discuss a bit why the proofs of these theorems are so long.